John Bradshaw (author): Personal life

-Bradshaw resided in the Shadyside subdivision of Houston, Texas, with his wife, Karen.
+Bradshaw resided in the Shadyside subdivision of Houston, Texas, with his wife, Karen Ann.
+The pair have two children, John Bradshaw, Jr, and Ariel Harper Bradshaw.

 Death

-On May 8, 2016, Bradshaw died of heart failure at the age of 82 and left behind his wife and partner of 20 years, Karen Ann Bradshaw, and two children, John Bradshaw, Jr, and Ariel Harper Bradshaw.
+On May 8, 2016, Bradshaw died of heart failure at the age of 82 and left behind his wife and partner of 20 years, Karen Ann Bradshaw, and their two children, John Jr, and Ariel Harper.